 Basically, we start with developing a module by kind of conceiving really what the customer wants and what the customer needs in view of troubleshooting.
 From there we come up with a scenario for the main simulation and start to develop that.
-It is quite complex; it sounds simple, but it’s quite a complex process to blend the interface with all the features we need as well as make sure the simulation does everything we need it to do as it would do in real life.
+It is quite complex; it sounds simple, but it’s quite a complex process to blend the interface with all the features we need as well as make sure the 3d simulation software does everything we need it to do as it would do in real life.
 It is quite a process.

 What is the first step in the product design process?

 As I mentioned, the very first step is deciding really what the customer needs when we are starting on a new module, what the customer needs are for that.
-But the first step is really designing the main simulation that we are going to use and it has to satisfy a whole bunch of different needs as according to what type of process we are trying to illustrate, all the features that that process may have, and all the things that the user may be troubleshooting within the simulation.
+But the first step is really designing the main simulation that we are going to use and it has to satisfy a whole bunch of different needs as according to what type of process we are trying to illustrate, all the features that that process may have, and all the things that the user may be troubleshooting within the 3d simulation software.
 So, the first step is really imagining the simulation.

 Would you be able to walk me through that design process for how you design faults and blueprints and things like that?

 Once we’ve got the simulation designed and finalized, it’s kind of a two-part process because with that simulation comes all the electrical design behind that.
 We have to actually design the print exactly to match what the simulation is doing as well.
 The print has to be perfect.
 So, we go through a system where you create the initial print and that gets checked by numerous people and finalized.
 Then the simulation, same thing.
 It goes through all kinds of checks to make sure it’s going to do all that we want it to do and that it performs all the features that need to be happening when a user goes through it as well.

 So, who do you work with directly in the company?